Renumelb/HW18/README.md

 ![New node creation](https://github.com/Renumelb/HW18/blob/main/Screenshots/Node%20creation.PNG)

-Repeat the same process for the second node by replacing the datadir parameter with the node2 folder.Create the private and public keys.
+Repeat the same process for the second node by replacing the datadir parameter with the node2 folder.
+Create the private and public keys.
 Please do not disclose the password or secret key.

 ## Step 2: Creating a Genesis Block <a name="paragraph3"></a>

 The genesis block is the first step towards creating our very own new blockchain.
-Open a terminal window, navigate to the folder where Go Etheruem has been installed (Blockchain-Tools/geth folder) and type the command ./puppeth.
+Open a terminal window, navigate to the folder where Go Etheruem has been installed and type the command ./puppeth.

 Create a network with name 'finalnet'.
 Configure the new genesis option from from scratch.
 Choose Clique- Proof of Authority consensus.
 Enter the public addresses of the two nodes created in Step 1 (without 0x) to seal.
 Also enter the same two public addresses to pre-fund the account.
 The chain ID must be set to 333.